Back to Normalizing Flows Hub

 $$ \log |\det J_f| = \sum_{k=1}^{K} \log |\det J_{f_k}| $$

-This additivity is what makes deep normalizing flows practical.
-Each layer adds a small, cheap log-det correction, and together they build up an expressive transformation.
+This additivity makes deep flows practical.
+Each layer contributes a cheap log-det correction, and the composition builds up an expressive transformation.

-We have established the mathematical toolkit for normalizing flows: the change of variables formula for exact likelihood, the rank-1 determinant trick for planar flows, and the triangular Jacobian trick for coupling layers.
+That covers the mathematical toolkit: the change of variables formula for exact likelihood, the rank-1 determinant trick for planar flows, and the triangular Jacobian for coupling layers.

-In Part 2, we will implement both architectures in pure PyTorch: a PlanarFlow with the softplus invertibility constraint, an AffineCouplingLayer with learned scale and translation MLPs, and a complete RealNVP model with 8 alternating coupling layers and batch normalization.
+In Part 2, we implement both architectures in pure PyTorch -- PlanarFlow with the softplus invertibility constraint, AffineCouplingLayer with learned scale and translation MLPs, and a full RealNVP model with 8 alternating coupling layers and batch normalization.